-The decisions that women have to make during pregnancy aren’t just about the colors and decor of their baby’s nursery or which stroller they should get.
+The decisions that women have to make during pregnancy aren’t just about the colors and decor of their baby’s nursery theme or which stroller they should get.
 Now that you and your partner have made the ultimate decision to become parents, there are much bigger decisions that you two need to make before your little one arrives.
 Too many women wait until the last minute to make these choices, and because of that, some of their options are no longer available.
 This is why it’s time to sit down and consider those important questions.
-Get prepared before your baby’s big day, and take a look at our list below of the 14 major decisions to make during your pregnancy.

 1. Who Should Be My Care Provider?

 Take me, for example!
 When I first moved to Houston, I googled “great OBGYNs” that accepted my insurance and picked an OB/GYN group that had good reviews and seemed nice.
-My doctor was super lovely, and her staff is very nice.
-But once I became a doula and saw how she and her fellow partners practice during labor and delivery, I knew that I had to find a new provider.
+My doctor was super lovely, and her staff was very nice.
+But once I became a doula and saw how she and her fellow partners practice during labor and delivery, I knew I had to find a new provider.
 The way they worked compared to other doctors I saw was not what I wanted.
-This is why it’s important to ask around and really think about what type of experience you want and which person will be able to give that to you, whether it’s an OB/GYN or a certified midwife.
+This is why it’s important to ask around and think about what type of experience you want and which person will be able to give that to you, whether it’s an OB/GYN or a certified midwife.
 In my opinion, it’s the biggest decision to make during pregnancy.
 (Get more information on what to ask your OB or midwife to make the best choice for you.)

-Once you have chosen the practitioner you would like to work with, that decision will dictate where you will have your baby — in a hospital, a birthing center or at home, which leads me to your next decision . . .
+Once you have chosen the practitioner you would like to work with, that decision will dictate where you will have your baby — in a hospital, a birthing center, or at home, which leads me to your next decision:

 2. Where Should I Give Birth?